Note: This post was originally published in February 2019. It was updated in May 2021 to reflect some completed work.

 Toronto hosted the Pan Am and Parapan Am Games in 2015.
-Along with hosting such a large sporting event, Toronto invested in several facilities to host the games, to be reused for community benefit afterwards.
+To pull off such a large sporting event, Toronto invested in several facilities where the games would happen, to be reused for community benefit afterwards.

 There was also one “legacy project” to pay tribute to the games.
-The Pan Am Path was a proposed 84-kilometre continuous off-road multi-use trail to connect the city, from the northwest Etobicoke, through downtown, to southeast Scarborough.
-Much of it was along existing trails, but there were a few gaps that needed to be completed:
+The Pan Am Path was a proposed 84-kilometre continuous off-road multi-use trail, connecting the city from northwest Etobicoke, through downtown, to southeast Scarborough.
+Much of it was along existing trails, but there were a few gaps that needed to be completed.

 This segment would connect an existing trail along the Gatineau Hydro Corridor, down the East Don River to the Forks of the Don.
 The current detour is along various streets to Taylor Massey Creek, and along that ravine.

-The East Don Trail and connection to the Gatineau Hydro Corridor was another project planned through a city-conservation authority partnership back in 2016.
-Construction started in September last year, and is ongoing for Phases 1.
-This completes this connection for the Pan Am Path, despite leaving an unfunded gap along the East Don Trail north to Wigmore Park.
+The East Don Trail and connection to the Gatineau Hydro Corridor was another project planned through a city-TRCA partnership back in 2016.
+Construction started in September 2018, and is expected to be completed by the end of 2021, but I’d expect that target to slip.
+This will complete this connection for the Pan Am Path, despite leaving an unfunded gap along the East Don Trail north to Wigmore Park.

 This connection was missing when the Pan Am Path was first announced, but was well under construction, and was completed in June 2015, one month prior to the opening of the games.

-The path was created out of Waterfront Toronto’s revitalization of Queens Quay.
-The former 4-lane industrial boulevard with a streetcar saw itself cut down to 2 lanes, 1 in each direction north of the streetcar right-of-way, and the former eastbound lanes reclaimed as a dedicated cycling trail and wide pedestrian promenade.
+The path was borne out of Waterfront Toronto’s revitalization of Queens Quay.
+The former 4-lane industrial boulevard with a streetcar saw itself cut down to 2 lanes, 1 in each direction north of the streetcar right-of-way.
+The former eastbound lanes reclaimed as a dedicated cycling trail and wide pedestrian promenade.
 For a progressive dense community that was forced into amalgamation and dominated by suburban conservative politics, it was a breath of fresh air.
 It also made a track record for Waterfront Toronto, the tri-governmental agency that made it happen.

-This is a connection I am not very clear on; the gap exists between King’s Mill Park and South Humber Park, requiring users to travel via Riverwood Parkway and Stephen Drive.
+I am not very clear on this connection; the gap exists between King’s Mill Park and South Humber Park, requiring users to travel via Riverwood Parkway and Stephen Drive.

 However, where exactly you would place a dedicated trail connection is a mystery to me, as welcome as it would be.
-This is akin to the TRCA’s proposal to extend a trail through the bottom reach of the Rouge River; it’s entirely a wide river channel with wetlands, and the adjacent tableland is taken up by private residential housing.
-Creating a path would be tricky and expensive, so this might be one acceptable on-street connection.
+This is akin to the TRCA’s proposal to extend a trail through the bottom reach of the Rouge River; it’s a wide river channel with wetlands, and the adjacent tableland is taken up by private residential housing.
+Creating a path would be tricky and expensive, so this might be one acceptable on-street connection to live with.

 This segment would make the Humber River Trail continuous by making a connection between Memorial Park and Cruickshank Park, going under the GO Transit Kitchener line.
-The current detour up the St Phillips Steps, and along Weston Road.
+The current detour sends you up (or down) the St Phillips Steps, and along Weston Road.

 I have seen no indication of this moving forward, and it’s extremely disappointing.
 Metrolinx recently completed work here to widen the rail bridge over the Humber River, and while other trail projects have taken advantage of old constructions accesses, nothing seems to have been left behind in this case.
 For extra irony, it is in the old Ward 11, where local councillor Frances Nunziata hosted a ribbon-cutting ceremony for the path back in 2014.